bjt-user/Linux/vim/vimscript/searchpos.md

 ## general information

-More useful than `search` because it also returns the cursor position.
+More useful than `search` because it also returns the column of the first char \
+of the match.

 ## examples